 Step 3: In a large mixing bowl or the bowl of your stand mixer combine the room temperature unsalted butter, white sugar, and light brown sugar.
 Beat at medium speed for 3-4 minutes until fluffy and pale.
 Halfway through, pause to scrape the bowl and beater with a flexible spatula.

-Step 5: Mix in the chocolate chips and transfer the oatmeal cookie bar dough to the prepared pan.
+Step 5: Stir in the chocolate chips and transfer the oatmeal cookie bar dough to the prepared pan.
 With your hands or a small offset, smooth out the cookie dough (you can lightly grease your hands with non-stick spray to make this easier).
 Top with additional dark chocolate chips if you like.

 Step 7: These chocolate chip oatmeal bars are delicious when still warm but can be tricky to cut.
 So it is up to you if you want them to cool fully or dig in while they are still warm.
 The melty chocolate chips are so good in these gooey cookie bars.